PalackyUniversity/alfa/README.md

    6. Press *enter* or key *q*
 4. Run `python3 main-part3.py` to create analysis
 5. Results are in `results` folder

+### Validation
+To run validation, you need to have `las` or `txt` file with reference heights.
+Then you can save them into `calibration` folder.
+Then paste this to terminal: `python3 tools/validate_heights.py`

 ## Tested on:
 - MacOS 12 Python 3.8